Updating Fields in Word – How it Works

 1 |

 A field that is automatically updated each time it is displayed or each time the page is reformatted.
 These fields can also be updated manually.
-See About updating fields for more details about manually updating fields.
+See How to update fields for more details about manually updating fields.
 Note that you must save the document to retain the results of automatically updated fields. |

 ADVANCE |